Drinking Water: Iron and Manganese

 The pH of the water supply plays an important role when choosing an oxidizing agent.
 Chlorine bleach is most effective for oxidizing iron at pH level 6.5 to 7.5.
 If the pH of water is less than 6.5, a neutralization of water is needed before chemical oxidation.
 Furthermore, chlorine is not recommended as an oxidant for very high manganese levels, as a very high pH (pH of 9.5 or greater) is necessary to completely oxidize manganese.
 Potassium permanganate is more effective in oxidizing manganese at pH values above 7.5 and is more effective than chlorine in oxidation of organic iron if that is a problem.

 Regular maintenance of this system is required.
 Solution tanks must be routinely refilled and mechanical filters need to be backwashed to remove accumulated iron and manganese particles.
 If a carbon filter was also installed, the carbon needs to be replaced occasionally as it becomes exhausted.
 The frequency of maintenance is primarily determined by the concentration of the metals in the raw water and the amount of water treated.
 If potassium permanganate is used, careful calibration, maintenance, and monitoring of the water treatment equipment is necessary.
-Also, exercise caution with potassium permanganate, as it is both poisonous and a skin irritant.
+Caution must be exercised with potassium permanganate, as it is both poisonous and a skin irritant.

 Iron and manganese bacteria

 The most common approach to control iron and manganese bacteria is shock chlorination.
 This involves introducing a concentrated chlorine solution into the entire water distribution system, letting the system remain idle for at least two to three hours, and then flushing the system to remove the chlorine.
-Shock chlorination procedures are described in NebGuide G1275, Shock Chlorination of Domestic Water Supplies.
+Shock chlorination procedures are described in NebGuide G1761, Drinking Water Treatment: Shock Chlorination.
 It is almost impossible to kill all the iron and manganese bacteria in a system.
 In most cases, they will grow back eventually.
 The shock chlorination procedure will most likely need to be repeated from time to time.

 If bacteria regrowth is rapid, repeated shock chlorination becomes time consuming.
 Continuous application of low levels of chlorine may be more effective.
 An automatic liquid chlorine injector pump or a dispenser that drops chlorine pellets into the well are common choices.

-Chlorine rapidly changes dissolved iron into oxidized (colored) iron that will precipitate.
+Chlorine will change dissolved iron into oxidized iron that will precipitate.
 A filter may be needed to remove oxidized iron if continuous chlorination is used to control iron bacteria.

 If water has high levels of iron and manganese in both dissolved and solid forms, a multistage treatment operation is necessary.
 For example, the water could be chlorinated to oxidize dissolved iron and kill iron bacteria, and filtered through a mechanical device to remove particles.
-This can be followed by activated carbon filtration to remove excess chlorine and a water softener for hardness control as well as removal of any residual, dissolved iron or manganese.
+This can be followed by activated carbon filtration to remove excess chlorine.
+A water softener may be used for hardness control as well as removal of any residual, dissolved iron or manganese.

 Iron and manganese are common water contaminants that are not considered health hazards.
 Their presence in water results in staining as well as offensive taste and appearance.
 Treatment of these elements depends on the form in which they occur in the untreated water.
 Therefore, accurate testing is important before considering options and/or selecting treatment equipment.

-This revision is based on the NebGuide by Dave L. Varner, Extension Educator, Sharon O. Skipton, Extension Educator, DeLynn Hay, Extension Water Resources Specialist, and Paul J. Jasa, Extension Engineer.
+This revision is based on the original NebGuide by Dave L. Varner, Extension Educator; Sharon O. Skipton, Extension Educator; DeLynn Hay, Extension Water Resources Specialist; and Paul J. Jasa, Extension Engineer.
+The authors wish to acknowledge the contribution of former Graduate Assistant Gyanendra Prasai, who collaborated with them on the previous version of this NebGuide.

 Index: Water Resource Management